tarwn/lessthandot-hugo/blogs/content/posts/2013-11-13-create-etl-solutions-faster-with.md

 </p>

 <p style="text-align: justify;">
   Anyway, I gave a session about using <a href="/index.php/DataMgmt/ssis/speaking-about-biml">BIML</a> to generate SSIS packages based on metadata.
-The session went pretty well: demos didn’t crash and the audience had some good questions (which I was luckily able to answer).
+The session went pretty well: demos didn't crash and the audience had some good questions (which I was luckily able to answer).
 </p>

 <p style="text-align: justify;">